ellefeg/RNASeq/README.md

 * [Awesome Single Cell](https://github.com/seandavi/awesome-single-cell) is a much more comprehensive version of this list, listing software packages, web portals/databases, key journal articles, researchers...

+* Ming Tang's lists of [scRNASeq resources](https://github.com/crazyhottommy/scRNAseq-analysis-notes) and [genomics tools and resources](https://github.com/crazyhottommy/getting-started-with-genomics-tools-and-resources)

+* [scRNA-tool](https://www.scrna-tools.org/) database - "a catalogue of tools analysing single-cell RNA sequencing data"

+* Ming Tang is a bioinformatician at Harvard.
+He often discusses scRNASeq on [twitter](https://twitter.com/tangming2005).
+He also has a [blog](https://divingintogeneticsandgenomics.rbind.io/)

+**what is scRNASeq?**

 * An extensive [Introduction to single-cell RNA-seq analysis](http://barc.wi.mit.edu/education/hot_topics/scRNAseq_March2019/SingleCellRNAseq.pdf) from MIT (powerpoint PDF) which introduces the theory (with a bit of code) through scRNASeq technology, experimental design, analysis pipeline, pseudotime...

+* The [DataCamp interactive course](https://www.datacamp.com/courses/single-cell-rna-seq-workflows-in-r?tap_a=5644-dce66f&tap_s=411670-1f1ebc) is mostly paid but Chapter 1 (What is Single-Cell RNASeq) is free

+**workshops and tutorials**

+* Ming Tang's very useful [scRNAseq tutorial](https://crazyhottommy.github.io/scRNA-seq-workshop-Fall-2019/index.html).
+Most of the tutorial covers the basic Seurat vignette, but it also includes useful links, explanations and "DIY versions" of different plots.

 * [SimpleSingleCell](https://bioconductor.org/packages/release/workflows/html/simpleSingleCell.html)
  - a step-by-step workflow for basic scRNASeq analysis

-* A blog post by Nikolay Oskolkov about general methods [to normalise scRNASeq data](https://towardsdatascience.com/how-to-normalize-single-cell-a438281ea654)

-* Ming Tang is a bioinformatician at Harvard.
-He often discusses scRNASeq on [twitter](https://twitter.com/tangming2005).
-He also has a [blog](https://divingintogeneticsandgenomics.rbind.io/) and a very useful [scRNAseq tutorial](https://crazyhottommy.github.io/scRNA-seq-workshop-Fall-2019/index.html).
-This tute runs over the same basic content as the Seurat vignettes, but also includes useful links, explanations and "DIY versions" of different plots.
-He also has his own long list of scRNASeq resources on [github](https://github.com/crazyhottommy/scRNAseq-analysis-notes), and a [separate repo of genomics tools and resources](https://github.com/crazyhottommy/getting-started-with-genomics-tools-and-resources).

 * The Broad Institute has published a long set of notes for an [scRNASeq workshop](https://broadinstitute.github.io/2019_scWorkshop/).
 Of particular interest is [section 9.4]((https://broadinstitute.github.io/2019_scWorkshop/data-wrangling-scrnaseq.html#beginning-with-seurat-httpsatijalab.orgseurat) which discuss Seurat.

 * [Hemberg lab scRNASeq course notes](https://github.com/hemberg-lab/scRNA.seq.course) or in [book format](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html)

-* [DataCamp interactive course](https://www.datacamp.com/courses/single-cell-rna-seq-workflows-in-r?tap_a=5644-dce66f&tap_s=411670-1f1ebc) - Single-Cell RNASeq workflows in R (Chapter 1 - What is Single-Cell RNA-Seq is free)

-* [A book about scRNASeq in Bioconductor](https://osca.bioconductor.org/), which mostly focusses on using SingleCellExperiment objects.
+* eBook: [scRNASeq in Bioconductor](https://osca.bioconductor.org/).
+Mostly focusses on using SingleCellExperiment objects.
 It contains tutorials/code but also the thinking behind the different analyses.
-The book was presented in a [Nature Methods publication](https://www.nature.com/articles/s41592-019-0654-x)
+The book was presented in a [Nature Methods publication](https://www.nature.com/articles/s41592-019-0654-x).

-* [scRNA-tool](https://www.scrna-tools.org/) database - "a catalogue of tools analysing single-cell RNA sequencing data"
+**papers**

 * [Stuart & Satika 2019](https://www.nature.com/articles/s41576-019-0093-7) - Integrative single-cell analysis. *"In this Review, we discuss the recent advances in the collection and integration of different data types at single-cell resolution with a focus on the integration of gene expression data with other types of single-cell measurement"*